What are Chestnuts? Interesting Facts & Nutritive Quality

 Not to be confused with two unrelated species called water chestnuts and horse chestnuts, true chestnuts are contained within a sharp spiny husk or "burr" which grows in clusters.
 Inside the burrs, there are usually, depending on the species, between one to seven brown, hard and shiny unshelled chestnuts.

 This outer shell is technically known as a "peel".
-Underneath this layer is a thin skin that is removed to reveal the creamy pale yellow nut that must be heated to make it palatable to humans.
+Underneath this layer is a thin slightly fuzzy skin that is removed to reveal the creamy pale yellow nut that must be heated to make it palatable to humans.

 bulk-foods-store-title